jamiephan/HeroesOfTheStorm_TryMode2.0/docs/usage.md

 <a name="cmd-killallunits-description"></a>

 ### ✏ Description:
-Kill all units owned by a specific players.
+Kill all units owned by a specific player.
-Unlike other commands with player ID param, this commands allow to specify Player 0 (Neutual).
+Unlike other commands that accept a player ID, this command also accepts Player 0 (Neutral).
-> Note that in most maps, the Core are owned by Player 11 and 12, where 11 is left team and 12 is right team, killing it will instantly kill the core thus ending the game.
+>Note: In most maps, the Core is owned by Player 11 (left team) and Player 12 (right team).
+Killing it will instantly destroy the core and end the game.

 <a name="cmd-killallunits-parameters"></a>